commercelayer/mfe-my-account/packages/my-account/README.md

 #### Order details

-By clicking on one of the order numbers of the history list you can enter the selected order's details page where you can see:
+By clicking on one of the order numbers in the history list you can enter the selected order's details page where you can see:

 - The order summary information with the single line items and total amounts.
 - The billing and shipping address details.